To the Shareholders of Massmart Holdings Limited

 Report on the Audit of the Consolidated and Separate Financial Statements

-We have audited the consolidated and separate annual financial statements of Massmart Holdings Limited (the Group) set out from pages 04 – 110, which comprise the Statements of Financial Position as at 31 December 2017, the Income Statements, the Statements of Comprehensive Income, the Statements of Changes in Equity and Statements of Cash Flows for the year then ended, and notes to the consolidated and separate annual financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated and separate financial statements of Massmart Holdings Limited and its subsidiaries (the Group) set out on pages 04 to 108, which comprise the Consolidated and Separate Statements of Financial Position as at 30 December 2018, the Consolidated and Separate Income Statements, the Consolidated and Separate Statements of Other Comprehensive Income, the Consolidated and Separate Statements of Changes in Equity and the Consolidated and Separate Statements of Cash Flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated and separate annual financial statements present fairly, in all material respects, the consolidated and separate financial position of Massmart Holdings Limited as at 31 December 2017, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the Companies Act of South Africa.
+In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Massmart Holdings Limited as at 30 December 2018, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the Companies Act of South Africa.

 Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditor’s Responsibilities for the Audit of the consolidated and separate financial statements section of our report.
-We are independent in accordance with the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors (IRBA Code), International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (IESBA Code Parts A and B) and other independence requirements applicable to performing the audit of the consolidated and separate annual financial statements of Massmart Holdings Limited.
+We are independent of the group in accordance with the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors (IRBA Code), the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (IESBA Code) and other independence requirements applicable to performing the audit of the group.
+We have fulfilled our other ethical responsibilities in accordance with the IRBA Code, IESBA Code, and in accordance with other ethical requirements applicable to performing the audit of the group.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters